 Dream Horse is where all BCI equine therapy sessions with the mustangs are conducted, and this is the only portion of the program that is exclusive to veteran participants.
 Jeff emphasizes the importance of ground-work with horses not only for the benefit of the horse’s training, but also as a means of helping his clients cultivate non-verbal communication skills, which Jeff believes is the foundation of a healthy, productive, and fun relationship.
 Jeff's emphasis on non-verbal communication has been extremely valuable to BCI’s participants.

-Tamara is a Licensed Professional Counselor and Program Director of the Equine Assisted Therapy program at Sierra Tucson, an internationally known residential treatment center.
-Tamara collaborates with Jeff to conduct BCI’s equine therapy sessions.
+Tamara is a Licensed Professional Counselor and Equine Therapist for the Pascua Yaqui Tribe Tamara collaborates with Jeff to conduct BCI’s equine therapy sessions.

 As a lifetime equestrian, horses have been an integral part of Tamara's well-being and she is a passionate advocate for the healing potential made possible through partnering with these special animals.
 Tamara completed a BA in Communication and BS in Psychology from the University of Arizona and received her MS from Prescott College in Counseling Psychology with a concentration in Equine Assisted Mental Health.
-Tamara is a Certified Equine Interaction Professional in Mental Health, and is certified with the Equine Assisted Growth and Learning Association (EAGALA) and in the Neuro-Equine model.
+Tamara is a Certified Equine Interaction Professional in Mental Health.

 The "Camp" in BaseCamp